-I’m Chef Alina

 As a fitness competitor in the early 1990’s I dieted strictly, counting calories and eating enough chicken, broccoli and egg whites to last a lifetime.
 The list of what I shouldn’t or couldn’t eat was far longer than what I was allowed on a contest diet and I developed an unhealthy guilt and obsession with food.
 I was working as a fitness instructor and personal trainer, between my own workouts and teaching classes, I was severely over-training.
 I may have looked good but I certainly wasn’t healthy.

 After having my son, and over the years since, I have adopted a diet and developed hundreds of recipes based on the principles my mother taught me (as the saying goes mother knows best), lots of fresh vegetables and fruit, smaller amounts of grass-fed, pasture-raised meat and poultry, seafood, nuts, seeds, healthy fats, and whole grains in moderation.
 I guess you could call it “Paleo-ish”.
 Don’t get me wrong I love my cheese, wine, and chocolate just in limited doses and when I do indulge I make it count.
 Life is too short for cheap cheese, wine or chocolate!

-I give myself and all of you full permission to “cheat” without guilt, just make it count because you can’t get those calories back so if you’re going to indulge make sure it’s delicious, you can pronounce every ingredient in it and you thoroughly enjoy it.
-Cheat like you mean it!
+I give myself (and all of you) full permission to indulge without guilt, just make it count because you can’t get those calories back so if you’re going to indulge make sure it’s delicious, you can pronounce every ingredient in it and you thoroughly enjoy it.
+Indulge like you mean it!